Yining-math/Yining-math.github.io/index.md

 ## Welcome to my homepage!

-My name is Yining Chen currently a master student of mathematics in the University of Bonn supervised by [Prof. Gaitsgory](https://people.mpim-bonn.mpg.de/gaitsgde/index.html).
+My name is Yining Chen currently a master student of mathematics in the University of Bonn.
 You can also find some information in my [Zhihu page](https://www.zhihu.com/people/ruo-ru-12-16) (a Chinese cummunity) where I write some posts about mathematics.
 But note that it's in Chinese.

 My email: yining_chen@uni-bonn.de